Building an Ecommerce Website

 When building a website, it’s important to understand that the difference between those ecommerce platforms lies in the level of customization and features.
-There are two main types: SaaS platforms offer out-of-the-box design experience but with limited customization and incapacity to add custom features (e.g., Shopify), while open-source platforms like WordPress allow you to customize your site based on your needs completely.
+There are two main types: SaaS platforms offer out-of-the-box design experience but with limited customization and the incapacity to add custom features (e.g., Shopify), while open-source platforms like WordPress allow you to customize your site based on your needs completely.
 Make sure that whatever platform you choose is enough for what you’re trying to achieve.

 To build an ecommerce website, you need a coder and a designer on call.
-You can use headless commerce platforms such as BigCommerce or Shopify to make your business more scalable so that you don’t have to worry about hosting and maintaining it.
+You can use headless commerce platforms such as BigCommerce or Shopify to make your business more scalable so that you don’t have to worry about web hosting and maintaining it.

 Core Commerce is the engine powering e-commerce.
-It includes features that provide inventory management, payment processing, shipping, fraud management, and more.
+It includes ecommerce features that provide inventory management, payment processing, shipping, fraud management, and more.
 The website’s front end can be powered by either WordPress or Adobe Experience Management.